 Adult with CF

-Bobby is a spoken word poet, storyteller, and messenger who was diagnosed with cystic fibrosis at birth.
-He graduated with a degree in creative writing from the University of Central Florida, where he performed on their International Poetry Slam Team.
-Bobby is currently on a path of professional speaking to raise awareness, and inspire and provoke emotion that creates a space for others to heal and have hope.
+Bobby is a content creator, a rapper/producer, and a certified life coach who was diagnosed with cystic fibrosis at birth.
+He graduated with a degree in creative writing from the University of Central Florida.
+Bobby is currently on a path to bring awareness and change through music.
 You can find Bobby on his website, Bobby Foster Speaks.

 Share this Post